-During our year ended December 31, 2014, our audit committee held 4 meetings and acted by written consent once.
-The members of our audit committee are Martin J. Joyce, Gary Phillips, M.D. and Neal Walker, D.O., each of whom is a non-employee member of the board of directors.
+During our year ended December 31, 2016, our audit committee held 6 meetings.
+The members of our audit committee are Martin J. Joyce, Ben R. Bronstein, M.D. and C. Boyd Clarke, each of whom is a non-employee member of the board of directors.
 Mr. Joyce serves as the chair of the audit committee.
+As of the Annual Meeting, Dr. Treu will succeed Mr. Clarke as a member of the audit committee.

 The audit committee's main function is to oversee our accounting and financial reporting processes, internal systems of control, independent registered public accounting firm relationships and the audits of our financial statements.
 Pursuant to the audit committee charter, the functions of the committee include, among other things:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting and our disclosure controls and procedures; - meeting independently with our registered public accounting firm and management; - preparing the audit committee report required by SEC rules; - reviewing and approving or ratifying any related person transactions; and - overseeing our risk assessment and risk management policies.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting and our disclosure controls and procedures; - meeting independently with our registered public accounting firm and management; - preparing the audit committee report required by SEC rules; - · reviewing and approving or ratifying any related person transactions; and - overseeing our risk assessment and risk management policies.